 Council services its townships with a variety of playground facilities.
-Renewal of assets should be funded before the funding of new and upgrade works.
-This is not always possible based on the condition of assets and the cost of renewal.
+Renewal of assets is not always possible based on the condition of assets and the cost of renewal.
 In some instances, it would be considered best practice to upgrade the existing facility as opposed to renewal.
 Council will consider renewal and upgrade on a case-by-case basis and where possible any removal of existing playgrounds will be considered for relocation as opposed to demolition, dependent on the condition of the playground.